 *their response to treatment (side effects can vary alot)

-We listed the gifts below with chemo patients in mind, even though some may be suitable for cancer patients in general.
+We have listed the best gifts for cancer patientsbelow with chemo patients in mind, even though some may be suitable for cancer patients in general.
 For example items like lip balm can be soothing for cancer patients, but are of particular use for people undergoing chemotherapy because they may get dry or chapped lips.

-We have listed gifts in no particular order, as there is no best or worst gift to get cancer or chemo patients.
+We have listed our suggested gifts for someone going through chemoin no particular order, as there is no best or worst gift to get cancer or chemo patients.
 They may not all be suitable, you know your friend/loved one better than we do.
 So as you go through this list please think of who your friend/loved one is and if you can, what side effects they are experiencing and choose the gift or gifts you think would benefit them the best.

 During and after chemo treatment, many patients experience fatigue and may spend more time in bed.
 Prioritize their comfort and help them unwind with a luxurious pajama set!

 Although many chose to wear loungewear when undergoing treatment, others prefer to stick to their usual clothing style.
 You can help by buying clothes they will love but are functional.

 A cozy robe gift means the cancer patient will be comfortable no matter where they go and can be worn year-round.
 Also helpful for potential hospital stays and convalescence.